-All of NGMC's performance obligations relate to contracts with a duration of less than one year; therefore, NGMC has elected to apply the optional exemptions provided in Financial Accounting Standards Board (FASB) ASC 606-10-50-14(a) and as a result is not required to disclose the aggregate amount of the transaction price allocated to performance obligations that are unsatisfied or partially unsatisfied at the end of the reporting period.
+All of NGMC's performance obligations relate to contracts with a duration of less than one year; therefore, NGMC has elected to apply the optional exemptions provided in FASB ASC 606-10-50-14(a) and as a result, is not required to disclose the aggregate amount of the transaction price allocated to performance obligations that are unsatisfied or partially unsatisfied at the end of the reporting period.
 The unsatisfied or partially unsatisfied performance obligations referred to above are primarily related to inpatient acute care services at the end of the reporting period.
 The performance obligations for these contracts are generally completed when the patients are discharged, which generally occurs within days or weeks of the end of the reporting period.

 NGMC determines the transaction price for patient service revenue based on standard charges for goods and services provided, reduced by explicit price concessions for contractual adjustments provided to third-party payers, discounts provided to uninsured patients in accordance with NGMC's financial assistance policy, and implicit price concessions provided to uninsured or under-insured patients.
 NGMC determines its estimates of contractual adjustments and discounts based on contractual agreements, its discount policies, and historical experience.
-NGMC determines its estimate of implicit price concessions based on its historical collection experience.
+Implicit price concessions are mainly comprised of amounts due directly from patients and represent NGMC's primary collection risk.
+Estimated implicit price concessions are recorded for all uninsured accounts, regardless of the age of those accounts.
+Accounts are written off when all reasonable collection efforts have been made.
+NGMC determines its estimate of implicit price concessions based on an analysis of historical loss experience and expected net collections, business and economic conditions, trends in federal, state, and private employer health care coverage, and other collection indicators.